 April – June 2012

-James Kelly is a renowned Irish fiddler who is originally from the Emerald Isle.
-He learned the fiddling tradition from his father John, a respected musician from County Clare.
+James Kelly, one of Ireland’s most renowned fiddlers, served as the artist-in-residence at HistoryMiami from April – June 2012.
+He learned the fiddling tradition from his father, a respected musician from County Clare.

 Ezequiel Torres